 - Apply scientific knowledge to analyze real-world problems and issues.

-- Develop useful skills for working within a life sciences field.
+- Develop useful skills for working within a life science field.

 - Communicate scientific content clearly and effectively.